-Prerequisite: A grade of C or better in ENGL 1301 A survey of the development of British literature from the Anglo-Saxon period to the eighteenth century.
+A survey of the development of British literature from the Anglo-Saxon period to the eighteenth century.
 Students will study works of prose, poetry, drama, and fiction in relation to their historical, linguistic, and cultural contexts.
 Texts will be selected from a diverse group of authors and traditions.

-ENGL 2323# BRITISH LITERATURE II (3-0) CREDIT 3 (040/090) Prerequisite: A grade of C or better in ENGL 1301
+ENGL 2323# BRITISH LITERATURE II (3-0) CREDIT 3 (040/090)